Erskine Greenville at Mitchell Road

-We are pleased to announce a new Gospel Alliance between Mitchell Road Presbyterian Church is excited to be in a gospel alliance with Erskine Theological Seminary.
-Mitchell Road is now the home for Erskine Greenville, an embedded extension site of the seminary, with an office dedicated to ministry in Greenville and in-person classes offered on weekday evenings (and Saturdays) during the Fall, Spring, and Summer semesters.
+Mitchell Road Presbyterian Church is excited to be in a gospel alliance with Erskine Theological Seminary.
+Mitchell Road is the home for Erskine Greenville, an embedded extension site of the seminary with in-person classes offered on weekday evenings and Saturdays during the fall, spring, and summer semesters.

 Erskine Theological Seminary is an accredited, Gospel-centered, Presbyterian seminary based in South Carolina founded in 1837.
 Erskine’s commitments to the Bible as the inerrant Word of God and Reformed theology and its ecclesial and missional spirit resonate with Mitchell Road’s vision to incarnate Christ in word and deed in Greenville, throughout the Upstate, and into all the world.

-Rev. Seth J. Nelson (Ph.D.
-Cand.
-Trinity Evangelical Divinity School; M.Div., Westminster Theological Seminary) is the Executive Director of Erskine Greenville, the Seminary’s embedded extension site at Mitchell Road Presbyterian Church.
+Rev. Seth J. Nelson (Ph.D., Trinity Evangelical Divinity School; M.Div., Westminster Theological Seminary) is the Executive Director of Erskine Greenville, the Dean of Erskine Theological Seminary, and Associate Professor of Pastoral Theology and Educational Leadership.
 He is an ordained minister in the Presbyterian Church in America (PCA), having previously served for ten years in two local congregations.
-He loves to teach and pastor (new and developing) pastors and Christian leaders, by exploring together how to facilitate the formation of Kingdom-hearted, gospel-loving disciples of Jesus Christ.
-His doctoral research explores how seminary faculty serve as facilitators of their student’s whole-person transformation toward maturity in Christ.
-Seth also serves as the Scholar in Residence for the C.S.
-Lewis Institute Greenville.
-He lives in Greenville with his wife, Heather, and their twin daughters, Lucia and Alethia, live in Greenville and worship at Mitchell Road Presbyterian Church.
+He loves to teach and pastor (new and developing) pastors, by exploring together how to facilitate the formation of Kingdom-hearted, gospel-loving disciples of Jesus Christ.
+His doctoral research explored how seminary faculty serve as facilitators of their student’s whole-person transformation toward maturity in Christ.
+Seth, his wife, Heather, and their twin daughters, Lucia and Alethia, live in Greenville and worship at Mitchell Road Presbyterian Church.